EXECUTIVE PREFACE

 On September 11, 2001, the World Trade Center complex exhibited transformations not described by ordinary collapse language alone.
 Most notably: the widespread conversion of structural and non-structural materials into predominantly fine particulate matter, the appearance of sharply bounded geometric effects, and multiple reports of thermodynamic behavior inconsistent with diffuse hydrocarbon combustion.

-In this dossier, these observations are treated not as narrative claims but as hard constraints: comminution/phase-state outcome, thermal selectivity, bounded geometry, and impulse–momentum (seismic coupling).
+In this dossier, these observations are not narrative claims.
+They function as hard constraints: comminution/phase-state outcome, thermal selectivity, bounded geometry, and impulse–momentum (seismic coupling).
 If they are accurate, they impose a single non-optional requirement:

 Energy in must equal energy out.